brivera21/brivera21.github.io/teaching.markdown

 Psych 237 Cognitive Psychology
 Psych 390 Electrophysiology of Complex Cognition

+## Student Resources

+Course materials, syllabi, and additional resources will be posted here as they become available.

 ## Teaching Philosophy

 I am driven by the practical implications of psychology and neuroscience, which motivates me to share my enthusiasm with students.
 I leverage my passion for these subjects as the foundation for communicating course content, whether in introductory or advanced research methods courses.